 Make a video tutorial program to introduce basic training about the work and the company before joining.
 Moreover, conduct advanced skills training programs according to their needs and showcase it when you post about a job vacancy.

-Lastly, notice your candidate carefully and be vigilant throughout your virtual interview process.
+Lastly, notice your candidate carefully and be vigilant throughout your remote hiring interview process.
 Do not look at the correctness of their answers but the way they respond throughout.
 This is what will help you understand the way they will work for your organization.